chappy84/grumpy-phpunit/dataproviders.markdown

 as part of an interview.
 In my opinion it is a good problem to present because it touches on a lot of really elementary basics of programming.

+When you write tests for FizzBuzz, what you want to do is pass it a set of values and verify that they are FizzBuzzed correctly.
+This could result in you having multiple tests that are the same except for the values you are testing with.
+Data providers give you a way to simplify that process.

+A data provider is a way to create multiple sets of testing data that can be passed in as parameters to your test method.
+You create a method that is available to the class your tests are in that returns an array of values that match the parameters that you are passing into your test.

+I know it sounds more complicated than it really is.
+Let's look at an example.

 ## Look at all those tests
-If you didn't know about data providers, what might your tests look like?
+If you didn't know about data providers, what might your FizzBuzz tests look like?

 {: lang="php" }
     <?php